Amélie: Production

-In his DVD commentary, Jeunet explains that he originally wrote the role of Amélie for the English actress Emily Watson.
+In his DVD commentary, Jeunet explained that he originally wrote the role of Amélie for the English actress Emily Watson.
 In that first draft, Amélie's father was an Englishman living in London.
 However, Watson's French was not strong, and when she became unavailable to shoot the film, owing to a conflict with the filming of Gosford Park (2001), Jeunet rewrote the screenplay for a French actress.
 Audrey Tautou was the first actress he auditioned having seen her on the poster for the 1999 film Venus Beauty Institute.

 Filming took place mainly in Paris.
-The Café des 2 Moulins (15 Rue Lepic, Montmartre, Paris) where Amélie works is a real place.
+The Café des 2 Moulins (15 Rue Lepic, Montmartre, Paris) where Amélie works is a real café.
 Principal photography took place from 2 March 2000 to 7 July 2000.

 The filmmakers made use of computer-generated imagery (including computer animation) and a digital intermediate.
 The studio scenes were filmed in the MMC Studios Coloneum in Cologne (Germany).
 The film shares many of the themes in its plot with the second half of the 1994 film Chungking Express.